Backchannel discussionsAlso known as: synchronous discussions, back-channelling

-Backchannel discussions enable students to participate in an online discussion that occurs as a secondary activity taking place during a live main event.
+Backchannel discussions enable students to participate in an online discussion that occurs as a background activity whilst engaging in a main class activity.
 They:

-- provide educators with a window for informally assessing students' knowledge through reviewing chat transcripts
+- provide educators with opportunities to informally assess students' knowledge through reviewing chat transcripts

 - promote student engagement and participation